-Under strict guidance, Kona Brewing Company also produces its bottled beer and mainland draft beer in Portland, Oregon, Woodinville, Washington, and Portsmouth, New Hampshire, as part of its partnership with Craft Brewers Alliance Inc.
+Under strict guidance, Kona Brewing Company also produces its bottled beer and mainland draft beer in Portland, Oregon, Woodinville, Washington, and Portsmouth, New Hampshire, as part of its partnership with Craft Brew Alliance Inc.

 Recipes and beer specifications are dictated by Kona Brewing Company’s brewmaster, who oversees each of Kona Brewing Company’s partner breweries as the beer is brewed and packaged.
 The beer brewed at Kona Brewing Company’s partner breweries utilizes Kona’s hops, malt and proprietary yeast.
 The water mineral levels at each brewery are adjusted to replicate the water used in Hawaii.
 A sample of each batch of beer is sent to the Kailua-Kona brewery for sensory evaluation.
 The brewmaster and quality assurance employees are in daily contact with mainland partner breweries.